Is Hebrew Hard to Learn? An Honest Answer (From Someone Who Actually Did It)

 - Arabic, Chinese, Japanese: ~2,200 hours (Category IV)

 So Hebrew is roughly as hard as Russian for an English speaker.
+The US FSI also groups Hebrew with Category IV languages for some programs โ alongside Arabic and harder than European languages โ because of the script and root system.
 Not the hardest thing in the world.
 Not a walk in the park either.

 But here's what FSI doesn't tell you: those 1,100 hours are for professional proficiency.
 Conversational Hebrew โ enough to live, work, and have real conversations โ typically takes 6โ12 months of consistent daily study for a motivated adult.
 I've seen people do it in less.